 Cash flow is an ongoing challenge for independent retailers, as it is for many small businesses.
 Sales growth remains modest at best, and credit remains largely unavailable to many independent retailers.
 That puts many squarely behind the eight ball.

 These are the customers who have demonstrated already that they value what you do and the merchandise you sell.
 What else can you offer them?
-These are customers who have shared their email addresses with you.
+These are also customers who have shared their email addresses with you.
 This is your list, and it’s one of the most valuable assets you have.
-Marketing to these customers is much less expensive (and more productive) than marketing more broadly using expensive traditional media, like newspapers and magazines.
+Marketing to these customers is much less expensive (and more productive) than marketing more broadly using expensive traditional media like newspapers and magazines.

 Having more doesn’t mean you’ll sell more, especially when the extra inventory is in unnecessary depth of stock or in items at the fringes of assortments.
 Lean inventory, closely aligned to support prudent sales plans, promotes a greater sense of urgency with customers to buy now, when they first see it, rather than wait for when it might go on sale.
 Replenish more frequently, in smaller quantities, continually bringing in new, fresh, exciting merchandise.